dhruv-malhotra/PowerBI-Project/README.md

 Hope you like it 😌.

-PS: Please open "AdventureWorks Report.pbix" file attached in the filem action in your own System as github doesn't support this big data files.
+PS: Please open "AdventureWorks Report.pbix" file attached in the files section in your own System as Github doesn't support this big data files.